Emerjoin/Hi-Framework-docs/2.3.1/tutorials/docs-project/topics/01_tutorials/03_frontiers/02_bean-validation.md

 ```

-There is nothing special about the use of bean validation on frontier method except the way you handle validation errors on frontier calls.
+There is nothing special about the use of bean validation on frontier methods, except the way you handle validation errors back on frontier calls.

 ### Handling bean validation errors on frontiers calls
 Let us show you how to handle bean validation errors that occur on frontier calls: